discourse/discourse-subscriptions/README.md

 A Product describes what the user gets when they subscribe.
 It has a *name* and *description* and most importantly, it is associated with a Discourse User Group.
 A product can have one or more plans.

 A Plan is how you charge your users for the Product.
-Plans have rates, billing intervals and trial periods.
+Plans have *rates*, *billing intervals* and *trial periods*.
 A Product may have multiple Plans.
 For example: a yearly and a monthly Plan with different pricing.
 You can't change plans much once they are created but you can archive them and create new ones.

 Together, Products and Plans make up Subscriptions.

 It is **important to note** that untimately, your subscriptions are managed by the Stripe payment gateway.
 Stripe will handle the billing, etc at the required intervals and notify your Discourse Plugin when something happens.
 If you were to destroy your instance of Discourse, you will need to cancel all of your subscriptions manually with Stripe.
+Thankfully, Stripe has a [portal](https://dashboard.stripe.com) where you can manage all that.

 ## How to set up your Discourse app for subscriptions.